semanticarts/gist/docs/MajorVersionMigration.md

 where _ENDPOINT-URI_ is the address of your SPARQL endpoint, and _USER_ and _PWD_ are the credentials required to access it.
 Only Basic HTTP authentication is handled at this time.
 If your triple store has a separate endpoint for UPDATE queries (e.g. Stardog), provide it as _UPDATE-URI_.
 Reports regarding any issues found during migration are stored in _REPORT-DIR_.
+Report directory will be created as needed, but any existing files in it will be overwritten.